 Testosterone Replacement Therapy for Women is a simple concept: Women stop making enough Testosterone, so the goal of Bio-Identical Testosterone Therapy is to provide the patient with the necessary dosage of Testosterone needed to restore youthful Testosterone Concentrations.

-One important difference between Male and Female Testosterone Replacement Therapy is that women are not medically approved to take Testosterone without concurrent Estrogen Supplementation.
-Estrogen is necessary to preserve the normal feminine hormone balance while also promoting the benefits of Testosterone Replacement Therapy.
+One crucial difference between Male and Female Testosterone Replacement Therapy is that women are not medically approved to take Testosterone without concurrent Estrogen Supplementation.
+Estrogen is necessary to preserve the normal female hormone balance while also promoting the benefits of Testosterone Replacement Therapy.